 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-Fees are on a negotiable scale from £25 for 45 minute sessions for young children.
+Fees are £40 for hourly counselling sessions and for counselling supervision.
 Concessions are available to students.

 Available online Jan.
 2021 for counselling and supervision on Mondays, Thursdays, Fridays.
 Face to face sessions in London, Glasgow, Ayr when restrictions ease.